On the Move with Jackie

 Jackie took part in one of the first training sessions offered by Cycloville seven years ago.
 It was a small class of three women and one man.
 The head trainer broke down a bike and taught the student mechanics how to clean, repair, and build a bike from the frame up.
 While the mechanics were learning to grow their skill set, Cycloville was looking to grow the industry.

 Cycloville was created to increase the bike supply in Nairobi, Kenya.
 With those donated bikes, Cycloville was able to grow the network.
 They trained mechanics, got them set up in satellite shops and helped support them with stock donated through US based non profits, like Bikes for the World.
 As they created a market for bikes, they created jobs, and increased opportunities by providing reliable, affordable transportation around some of the most impoverished areas of Kenya.

-Jackie joined forced with the women in her initial training group to form a woman owned and operated bike shop serving at the edge of Mathare.
-Next, they stared a learn to ride program specifically targeted at teaching women how to ride a bike and do simple repairs.
+Jackie joined forces with the women in her initial training group to form a woman owned and operated bike shop serving at the edge of Mathare.
+Next, they started a learn to ride program specifically targeted at teaching women how to ride a bike and do simple repairs.

 Jackie was not only empowering women to take charge of their lives in the form of independence but she was giving them hope that a better life was within reach.

 The Women's Bike Program continued within Nairobi.
 And in 2018 bigger opportunities came knocking for Jackie.
 When another of our partners, Learn, Work, and Develop (LWD) out of Rwanda, wanted to start a bike program, they looked to Cycloville for advice and guidance.
 They sent Jackie.

 Jackie brought her knowledge and skills to help LWD develop their social enterprise program to train youth and empower women.
 They are now using bikes to break gender stereotypes in Rwanda.
 LWD mobilizes young women to raise awareness, advocate, and move towards financial independence.